 VIAL offers approximately 8,000 square feet of laboratory, classroom, and storage space.
 Included in that space is a 2,816-square-foot laboratory that accommodates 15 separate stations, which can be used to teach large anatomy laboratory sections of up to 60 students (four students per cadaver) or multiple small sections.
 The space includes a cadaveric dissection laboratory, a state-of-the-art classroom/briefing room, and a cool-temperature storage facility.

-The Virginia Tech Carilion Research Institute is home to two powerful, research-dedicated functional magnetic resonance imaging scanners on site in Roanoke, with an additional one housed on the Blacksburg campus.
+The Fralin Biomedical Research Institute at VTC is home to two powerful, research-dedicated functional magnetic resonance imaging scanners on site in Roanoke, with an additional one housed on the Blacksburg campus.